fmbot-discord/docs/docs/setup.md

 1. Go to the [Spotify Developer dashboard](https://developer.spotify.com/dashboard/applications)
 2. Create an app and enter both the ID and the secret into the config file.

-### Google (used for youtube):

-1. Create a project in the [developer console](https://console.developers.google.com/)
-2. Enable the Youtube Data API v3 for the project.
-3. In project credentials, create an API key
-4. Enter the API key in the config file.